mitotic/slidoc/README.md

 ## Slide extensions

-Slidedown recognizes several extensions to standard Markdown to process slides in a lecture.
+Slidoc recognizes several extensions to standard Markdown to process slides in a lecture.

 - Each file begins with a Level 1 title header (`# Lecture Title`)